ocaml/platform-blog/opam-pin.md

 pinned to a _target_, which could be a specific released version, a local filesystem path, or a remote version-controlled repository.

-The OPAM 1.1 pinning workflow only let you pin packages that _already exist_ in your OPAM repositories though.
-To declare a new package, you had to go through creating a local repository, register it in OPAM, and add your package definition there.
+However, the OPAM 1.1 pinning workflow only let you pin packages that _already exist_ in your OPAM repositories.
+To declare a new package, you had to go through creating a local repository, registering it in OPAM, and adding your package definition there.
-While clear enough, that workflow required the user to know about the repository format and the configuration of an internal repository in OPAM before getting to writing a simple package.
-Besides, you were on your own for writing the package definition, and the edit-test loop wasn't as friendly as it could have.
+That workflow, while reasonably clear, required the user to know about the repository format and the configuration of an internal repository in OPAM before actually getting to writing a package.
+Besides, you were on your own for writing the package definition, and the edit-test loop wasn't as friendly as it could have been.

 A natural, simpler workflow emerged from allowing users to _pin_ new package names that don't yet exist in the repository:

-* choose a name for your new package package
+* choose a name for your new package
 * `opam pin add` in the development source tree
 * the package is created on-the-fly and registered locally.

 To make it even easier, OPAM can now interactively help you in writing the package definition, and you can test your updates with a single command.
-This blog post explains this new OPAM 1.2 functionality in more detail, and you may also want to check out the new [Packaging tutorial][doc-packaging] relying on this workflow.
+This blog post explains this new OPAM 1.2 functionality in more detail;
+you may also want to check out the new [Packaging tutorial][doc-packaging] relying on this workflow.

 ### From source to package

-For this post I found a tiny tool that I wrote some time ago and never got released: [ocp-reloc][].
-It's a simple binary that fixes up the headers of OCaml bytecode files to make them relocatable, and would like to release it into the public OPAM repository.
+For illustration purposes in this post I'll use a tiny tool that I wrote some time ago and never released: [ocp-reloc][].
+It's a simple binary that fixes up the headers of OCaml bytecode files to make them relocatable, which I'd like to release into the public OPAM repository.

 #### "opam pin add"

-The command `opam pin add <name> <target>` will pin package `<name>` to `<target>`.
-Now what we're interested in is pinning the `ocp-reloc` package name to the project's source directory.
+The command `opam pin add <name> <target>` pins package `<name>` to `<target>`.
+We're interested in pinning the `ocp-reloc` package name to the project's source directory.

 ```